 Point Reyes Station CA 94956

-Camper check-in begins at 10:00 AM.
+Camper check-in begins at 10:00 AM Monday for 5-day programs and 10:00 AM Tuesday for 4-day programs.
 We appreciate it very much if you do not arrive earlier.
 Please be aware that check-in may last between 20 and 30 minutes.

-Parents are asked to pick up campers at 2:00 PM sharp.
+Parents are asked to pick up campers from Nature Science Camp at 11:00 AM sharp.
+Pick-up for Adventure Camp I and II is at 2:00 PM sharp.

 We strongly discourage parents from altering this schedule because we find that doing so may disrupt a child’s camp experience.
 Parents must contact the camp director in advance if they wish to arrange an early departure for their child.